 Slowly, my flexibility got better.
 I would go to classes off and on, barely interested other than in improving posture and maybe get a workout out of it.
 I was never a workout kind of girl.
 Although I enjoyed the twists and balance poses because I was good at them.

-My relationship with yoga only began to make a drastic change after I developed a dedicated practice of meditation, attention to my breath, and watching Sahguru YouTube videos.
+My relationship with yoga only began to make a drastic change after I developed a dedicated practice of meditation, attention to my breath and watching Sadhguru YouTube videos.

 Yoga is not about flexibility and handstands.

-Yoga is the ancient study of union of mind, body, and energy.
+Yoga is the union of mind, body and energy.
 It is the study of how everything is connected.
 It is the study of alignment.
 And most especially, what I love about it is it is the study of experience.
 You learn by doing.